The Legal Research & Writing Program

 The Forrester Fellow Program

-Tulane Law School is currently accepting applications for a position in its Forrester Fellowship program.
-The position is designed for individuals who plan to apply for tenure-track law faculty positions.
+Tulane Law School is currently accepting applications for two position in its Forrester Fellowship program.
+The position are designed for individuals who plan to apply for tenure-track law faculty positions.
 The law school will provide significant informal support for such.
-The person selected for the position will teach in the first-year legal writing program and will be expected to participate in scholarly activities at the law school, including faculty workshops.
+The persons selected for the positions will teach in the first-year legal writing program and will be expected to participate in scholarly activities at the law school, including faculty workshops.
 Fellows are appointed to a one-year term with the possibility of a one-year renewal.
 The fellowship will not lead to a full-time teaching position at Tulane Law School.
 Applicants must have a J.D. from an ABA-accredited law school, outstanding academic credentials, and law-related practice and/or clerkship experience.
 To apply, please visit http://tulane.edu/jobs/.
-The law school aims to fill this position by March 2015.
+The law school aims to fill this position by April 2017.
 Tulane is an equal opportunity employer and encourages women and members of minority communities to apply.